plockaby/dart/README.md

 ## Running Each Component

-The `agent` and `registrar` programs are just Python modules that can be called by writing a shell script that looks roughly like this:
+The `agent` and `tool` programs are just Python modules that can be called by writing a shell script that looks roughly like this:

 ```
 #!/bin/sh
 exec python3 -m dart.agent.cli "$@"
 ```

-Obviously `agent` can be replaced with `registrar`.
+Obviously `agent` can be replaced with `tool`.
 It was decided to not include these shell scripts with the repository to leave it up to the user how to call Python and with what arguments.

 For the `api` and `portal` applications a virtual environment is necessary to include all of the components.
 Then you can write a shell script that looks